Heat modulated affine stochastic volatility models for forward curve dynamics: Introduction

 \subsection{Main Contributions and Related Literature}

-This paper's primary contribution is the development of a novel stochastic covariance model, $(f_{t}, \sigma^{2}_{t})_{t \geq 0}$, for forward curve dynamics in fixed-income or commodity markets.
-The forward curve process, $(f_{t})_{t \geq 0}$, is modeled using an infinite-rank HJMM framework~\eqref{eq:HJMM}, while the covariance process, $(\sigma_{t}^{2})_{t \geq 0}$, is represented as an affine process taking values in the cone of positive trace-class operators.
-We show that this model is numerically and analytically tractable, highly flexible, theoretically robust, and effectively captures the characteristics and second-order moment structure of forward curves.
+This paper's primary contribution is the development of a novel stochastic covariance model, $(f_{t}, X_{t})_{t \geq 0}$, for forward curve dynamics in fixed-income or commodity markets.
+The forward curve process, $(f_{t})_{t \geq 0}$, is modeled using an infinite-rank HJMM framework~\eqref{eq:HJMM}, while the covariance process, $(X_{t})_{t \geq 0}$, is represented as an affine process taking values in the cone of positive Hilbert--Schmidt operators.
+Under some extra integrability assumptions, the covariance process is additionally shown to be trace class, which is the regularity level needed for the cylindrical-noise interpretation of the HJMM dynamics.
+The resulting framework is analytically tractable and the accompanying Feynman--Kac martingale identity is established directly (Proposition~\ref{prop:affine-fk}), and it remains compatible with a separate geometric HJM drift-correction layer when such a layer is imposed.